Dark Tower (game): Starting items

-To start, each player receives a cardboard score chart and ten pegs; they use six of the pegs to track their party, starting with 10 warriors, 30 gold, and 25 food rations.
-The four extra pegs are used to keep track of the extra items (scout, beast, healer, or sword) once they are acquired; keys are placed directly in the appropriate score chart slots as they are acquired.
+To start, each player receives a cardboard score chart and ten pegs; six pegs are used to track the player's party, starting with 10 warriors, 30 gold, and 25 food rations.
+The remaining four pegs keep track of the extra items (scout, beast, healer, or sword) once acquired; keys are placed directly in the appropriate score chart slots as they are acquired.
 Each player selects a pawn and places it in the citadel of their "home" kingdom.
-There are four different levels that can be selected on the Tower, which changes the number of Brigands defending the Tower.
+There are four different levels selectable on the Tower, which changes the number of Brigands defending it.
 With L1 the computer selects 17 to 32 Brigands to defend the Tower, L2 selects 33 to 64, and L3 selects 17 to 64.
-L4 is a special tutorial mode for a single player which has 16 Brigands in the Tower and skips directly to the end game, granting the player all three keys immediately.
+L4 is a special single-player tutorial mode which has 16 Brigands in the Tower and skips directly to the end game, granting the player all three keys immediately.